Last Updated: 6th December 2022

 - We have implemented security safeguards designed to protect your data.

 Savantor Limited (”we”, “us”, “our”) is operated in an ethical manner.This approach has seen us become trusted advisors and service suppliers to many European banks, most of the card schemes, telecommunications operators, other financial institutions, transaction processors and various industry vendors.
 It also means that we are honest in saying what we can and cannot do, we honour our commitments and we are keen to protect the reputation of Savantor, our clients and our consultants.

 Savantor has always been and will continue to be committed to protecting and respecting your privacy.

 The General Data Protection Regulation (GDPR) replaces the Data Protection Regulation.
 The GDPR is intended to harmonise data protection legislation across EU member states, improving privacy rights for individuals and providing organisations with a consistent framework within which they can legally operate.

-The GDPR will be applicable in the UK from 25thMay 2018 and will continue in law after the UK’s intended departure from the EU.
+The GDPR has been applicable in the UK from 25thMay 2018 and will continue in law after the UK’s intended departure from the EU.
 The UK will also introduce a Data Protection Bill to replace the current Data Protection Act.

 Your rights under the GDPR are set out in this policy.

 Who we are

 Savantor is a data controller in respect of personal information that we process in connection with our business, including the services that we provide.